darksoulq/AbyssalLib/Writerside/topics/Resources.md

 src/main/resources/assets/mymod/items/example_item.json
 ```

-Everything inside the `<modid>` folder will be included in the generated resource pack.
+Everything inside the `<assets>` folder will be included in the generated resource pack.

 ## Notes